 In this tutorial we will take a quick look at how to render a sprite on the very nice standard C-64 background.
-In tutorial #7, I will show you how to create sprites but for now, download the following sprite file: sprite1.prg
+Check out Sprite Pad for Windows to create sprites but for now, feel free to download the following sprite file: sprite1.prg

 Sprites are 2d images that you can move over a background, like a player character, a sun, a tree, an enemy and so on.
 You can have up to 8 sprites rendered at the same time.To render a sprite, you will have to enable it, give it a position, and have a pointer to its data.

 Let’s do it step by step.
 First of all, we need to tell the compiler what processor we are writing our program for, and the entry point for it: